meetjestad/mjs_backend_design/README.md

-To run, you need a secrets.env with the TTN access key. e.g. something like:
+To run, you need a secrets.env with the TTN access credentials. e.g. something
+like:

+	TTN_APP_ID=meet-je-stad-test
 	TTN_ACCESS_KEY=ttn-account-v2.xxxxxxxxxxxxxxxxxxxxx

-This key should match the ttn application id in `docker-compose.yml`.

 To start stuff: